 During certain times, they even have historical reenactments and different events.

 Grab a Cup of Coffee

 Rated the best cup of coffee, Honey’s Coffee is actually in New Waverly, but it’s worth the drive.
-A spicy mocha goes well with their famous orange biscuits that people often bring home in the dozens.
+A spicy mocha goes well with their famous orange biscuits, which people often bring home in the dozens.
 They also have a cute fence along the side of their walls full of pastel murals.

 Visit the Veteran’s Museum

-H.E.A.R.T.S.
-Veteran’s Museum of Texas is a place where you can go to see different items and hear different stories about the Veterans throughout history.
-On the outside, there are different vehicles, tanks, and jets.
+The HEARTS Veterans Museum of Texas is a great place where you can go to see different items and hear different stories about veterans throughout history.
+On the outside, this historical museum has different vehicles, tanks, and jets.
 On the inside, you’ll find images of different veterans, uniforms, and other items.

 And Huntsville State Park

-The Huntsville State Park has 21 miles of trails, a lake to go swimming, and paddling boats.
-Just seeing the miles of lakeside places to relax make it worth it.
+Huntsville State Park, one of the beautiful parks, has 21 miles of trails, a lake to go swimming in, and paddling boats.
+Just seeing the miles of lakeside places to relax makes it worth it.
 They have canoes you can rent, and some people even bring their fishing gear.